bbauska/JS-svg/README.md

 }
 -&gt; Uncaught SyntaxError: Function statements require a function name
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7e">2.7e Arrow Functions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-So far we've covered functions declared with the function keyword, but there is another, more modern way of writing functions.
-These functions are called arrow functions due to the arrow syntax they employ.
+<p>So far we've covered functions declared with the function keyword, but
+there is another, more modern way of writing functions.
+These functions are called arrow functions due to the arrow syntax they employ.</p>

 <pre>
 // <i>Basic syntax of an arrow function.</i>